apache/druid-website-src/community/index.md

 In general please follow the [contributing guidelines](https://github.com/apache/incubator-druid/blob/master/CONTRIBUTING.md) when sending in pull requests.
 This will help review proceed as quickly as possible.

+### Testing

+All Pull Requests are automatically tested on [Travis CI](https://travis-ci.com/apache/druid) on both AMD64 and ARM64 architectures.

 ### Committers